What to Expect from Counseling

 - If you are sick on the day of your appt, do not come in for your in-person appointment.
 Call the Front Desk to get rescheduled – 406-243-4712.

-- ALL UM and Curry Health Center COVID-19 Mitigation protocols will be followed – social distancing, wiping down surfaces you touch, and wearing a mask.
+- ALL UM and Curry Health Center COVID-19 Mitigation protocols will be followed – wearing a mask, social distancing, and wiping down surfaces you touch.

 How to Prepare for Tele-Counseling